WHEELSET SELECTION CRITERIA

 For those of us measuring our power output, recognize that independent tests (here is one) show you will reduce your drag (and improve your aerodynamics) somewhere between 10-15 watts going from shallow depth aluminum wheels to mid-depth carbon ones at 20mph/30kph and higher speeds.
 Very roughly and unscientifically speaking, that could yield a 5% to 7.5% wattage improvement for the cycling enthusiast putting out an average of 200 watts during his or her ride.
 Sounds like the bump you’d get riding every day with ‘good legs’ or ‘good sensations’, non?

 Note also that your choice of inner tubes and tires, rolling on tires that are slightly narrower than your rims, and setting your tire inflation pressure right can reduce your rolling resistance to create an additional 5-10 watts of benefit.
-So, there’s lots of ways to improve your aero performance (see here for how to position yourself right and here for other gear that will make you more aerodynamic).
+So, there are lots of ways to improve your aero performance (see here for how to position yourself right and here for other gear that will make you more aerodynamic).

 The flip side of going faster with a deeper, more aerodynamic wheel is that taller rims catch more of the crosswinds out on the road and can affect your ability to control your bike.
 A great deal of the development in recent years has focused on creating rim profiles that deflect crosswinds to maintain your ability to steer the bike when winds come at you from different angles.
 So handling in crosswinds, in addition to minimizing the drag from the apparent wind you create and the real wind coming at you from closer angles, is an important part of the aerodynamic performance consideration.